rstudio/keras3/docs/dev/reference/optimizer_muon.md

   A float value or a constant float tensor, ora callable that takes no arguments and returns the actual value to use.
 The exponential decay rate for the 2nd moment estimates.
 Defaults to `0.999`.

+- adam_weight_decay:

+  Weight decay to apply when Muon falls back to AdamW updates.

 - epsilon: